FJortay/DIOS-Operating-System/README.md

 4. Develop the missing back-office applications for the functioning of basic front-office applications on a P2P WAN (deadline: t+6Y).

-5. Integrate DICS on DIOS (deadline: t+8Y).
+5. Integrate [DICS Collaborative Management](https://github.com/FJortay/DICS-Collaborative-Management) on DIOS (deadline: t+8Y).

 ---

 ## 5. How To Participate

-Help us refine this first draft README.
-Once we agree on a structured elicitation plan, the *"Key Software Modules"* section will be divided into several sub-projects.
-Your contributions and feedback are crucial to evolving DIOS into a robust, AI-driven decentralized operating system.
+We are at phase 1.

 ---